 Born in Oregon, Heidi Neilson received a BA in biology from Reed College and an MFA in painting from Pratt Institute, and lives and works in New York.
 Her ham radio call sign is KD2ESI.

-email: hn (at) heidineilson (dot) com or use this form
+email: hn (at) heidineilson (dot) com